Characters of the Devil May Cry series: Leviathan

 Leviathan is a demonic biological weapon created by Mundus in ancient times, that resembled a massive floating whale.
 Leviathan was sealed by Sparda along with the Temen-ni-gru tower, and roamed around it once it was unleashed on the human world.
 Leviathan swallowed Dante following his defeat at Vergil's hands at the top of the tower, though he was able to survive the ordeal, navigating across its insides towards its heart, and destroying to kill the creature and escape from inside through his eye.

 Malphas

 Malphas is a large featherless bird sorceress demon with a female humanoid body of three women melded together on her back.
 Malphas is loyal to Urizen, dispatching orders to ensure his plan is successful.
 Malphas ordered Cavaliere Angelo to destroy the Devil Sword Sparda to prevent Sparda's descendants to use the blade against Urizen, and later ambushed V to steal his familiars and trap him in a pocket dimension.
 She attempted to attack V when he managed to escape due to his weakened state, only to be interrupted by Nero whom she threatens before engaging in battle, only to be defeated and killed by him.
 Malphas is voiced by Becky Boxer in Devil May Cry 5.

+Marionette

+Marionettes are bodyless low-class demons serving Emperor Mundus.
+They have possessed the puppets created to resemble the former inhabitants of the castle in Mallet Island, and confront Dante with that physical form.
+Within these bodies, they are able to conjure weapons, but they are easily destroyed with physical means.